 DIDIT is like Yelp, but from the people whose opinions you trust.
-You can follow other users (whether it’s a friend, a website like Eater, a magazine like Conde Nast Traveler, or a company like Playboy) and refer to lists they’ve curated.
-The goal: create a social discovery platform so that whether you're looking for a great experience around the corner or around the world, you'll get there with DIDiT.
+You can follow other users (a friend, a magazine, a brand) and refer to lists they’ve curated.
+Whether you're looking for a great experience around the corner or around the world, you'll get there with DIDiT.

 DIDiT is the discovery platform for the best places in the world according to the experts and friends you trust.